Code of Discipline

 - Any student who is charged with a violation of either paragraph (a) or (b) shall be notified in writing of an opportunity for a hearing; provided, however, that the student may have representation, along with the opportunity to present evidence and witnesses at said hearing before the principal.

 - Any student who has been expelled from a school district pursuant to these provisions shall have the right to appeal to the superintendent.
-The expelled student shall have ten days from the date of the expulsion in which to notify the superintendent of his appeal.
+The expelled student shall have ten days from the date of the expulsion in which to notify the superintendent of their appeal.
 The student has the right to counsel at a hearing before the superintendent.
 The subject matter of the appeal shall not be limited solely to a factual determination of whether the student has violated any provisions of this section.

 - Any school district that suspends or expels a student under this section shall continue to provide educational services to the student during the period of suspension or expulsion, under section 21 of chapter 76.
 If the student moves to another district during the period of suspension or expulsion, the new district of residence shall either admit the student to its schools or provide educational services to the student in an education service plan, under section 21 of chapter 76.